PrestaShop/docs/development/architecture/migration-guide/forms/settings-forms.md

 ## Form request handling in Controllers

-In modern pages, Controllers have or should have only one responsability: handle the User request and return a response.
+In modern pages, Controllers have or should have only one responsibility: handle the User request and return a response.
 This is why in modern pages, controllers should be as thin as possible and rely on specific classes (services) to manage the data.
 As always, check out the existing implementations, like in the [PerformanceController](https://github.com/PrestaShop/PrestaShop/blob/develop/src/PrestaShopBundle/Controller/Admin/Configure/AdvancedParameters/PerformanceController.php).

 This is how we manage a form submit inside a Controller: